iOS Integration

 // Resend the original request with the new token

-// Need to get the previous request object and resend
+// Obtain the previous request object and resend it

 // For example:

-// NSMutableURLRequest *retryRequest = [self.lastFailedRequest mutableCopy]; // Assume you saved the last failed request
+// NSMutableURLRequest *retryRequest = [self.lastFailedRequest mutableCopy]; // assuming you saved the last failed request

 // [retryRequest setValue:token forHTTPHeaderField:@"EO-Attest-Token"];